Generalized disconnection exponents: Introduction

 \subsection{Main result on general radial restriction measures}

 In this section, we will present our results on the general radial restriction measures defined in Definition~\ref{def:gen}.

 As we have mentioned, restriction properties of the type~\eqref{eq:gen} which involve masses of the Brownian loop measure have been discovered for SLE curves, see for example \cite{MR1992830,MR2118865, MR2518970}.
-Definition~\ref{def:gen} is also a generalization of the standard radial restriction measures \cite{MR3293294} which correspond to the $\kappa=8/3$ case.

-The main important unanswered questions about these measures are (i) to determine the range of $(\alpha,\beta)$ for which $\Pf_\kappa^{\alpha,\beta}$ exists, (ii) to construct all of them and (iii) to describe their geometric properties.
-Here is our main result:
+The particular case of $\kappa=8/3$ (where the Brownian loop term vanishes) was extensively studied in \cite{MR1992830} where they focused on the natural and important chordal case.
+This was later followed by the works \cite{MR3293294} on the radial case and \cite{MR3827221} on the trichordal case.
+Definition~\ref{def:gen}, when $\kappa=8/3$, corresponds to the standard radial restriction measures \cite{MR3293294}.
+However, the generalized family given by Definition~\ref{def:gen} has not been studied before.